FRCAluminati3555/aluminati-vision/README.md

  sudo mount -o remount,ro /
 ```

+# Target info
+The template contains a very basic UDP protocol to transfer the data to the robot, but the user is free to implement any protocol.
+AluminatiVision currently does not include any WPILib functions mainly for simplicity.
+So, network tables may be more difficult to get going.

+# File locations
+The root of this project should be copied to /home/pi on a Raspberry Pi.
+The executable should be at /home/pi/AluminatiVision/AluminatiVision.jar.
+To run AluminatiVision at startup, create a systemd service to run the startup script (/home/pi/AluminatiVision/AluminatiVision.sh).

+# Note about the JVM
+This project currently does not contain a JVM.
+It is necessary to add one before running the vision system.
+We recommend using the bellsoft JRE 13.
+It should be placed so that the java executable is at /home/pi/AluminatiVision/jre/bin/java.

 # Notice
 The scripts have been collected from various projects and are released under different licenses.
 Here is a list of links to these projects: